thaiscode/FAQ-accordion-card-main/README.md

 - BEM

 ### What I learned
-From this challenge I learned about a new tag < section>.
+From this challenge I learned about a new tag < details>.

 I also learned how event.target works in js.